tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/API_CopyMasterDetail.html' target='_blank'>Quick Base Documentation</a>

+Use API_CopyMasterDetail to copy a master record with its detail records, or to import only the detail records from one master record into a different master record.
+For example, you could copy a master Project record and its detail Task records.
+You also could import only the Task records from a selected master Project record into a different Project record.

+You invoke this call on a table-level dbid for the master table to which you are copying or importing records.

+API_CopyMasterDetail copies or imports all fields in selected records, regardless of the fields' permission and Auto-Fill settings.
+(When Auto-Fill is enabled, a field's value is copied when a user clicks the "Add Similar" button to add a new Project.)

+This API does not copy file attachments with the records.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Table DBID